 Precise for J2EE has two data filtering mechanisms, one that takes place inside the client JVM (where it can be defined as activated or deactivated), and one that takes place within the PMDB.
-For information about data filtering inside the client JVM, see "About configuring data filtering" on page 105.
+For information about data filtering inside the client JVM, see About configuring data filtering.

 Version 9.5 introduces an additional data aggregation interval for Precise for J2EE and Precise SmartLink - the Short Time Slice (STS), that can be defined as either 30 or 300 seconds.
-To configure this aggregation interval, see "Modifying the Precise Load Data slice size" on page 77.
+To configure this aggregation interval, see Modifying the Precise Load Data slice size.